Roger Millward: Hull Kingston Rovers

 In 1984–85 Millward coached his side to the last major final of his tenure.
-The club were victorious in the Yorkshire Cup Final but were defeated in the John Player Trophy and Challenge Cup Finals which consequently saw the end of Hull Kingston Rovers' domination of English rugby league.
-Millward left the club after its relegation to Division Two.
-By 2009 Hull Kingston Rovers had revived its fortunes, riding high in 4th place in the Super League, and regularly fills the new Craven Park, and the Roger Millward Stand.
+The club were victorious in the 1984–85 John Player Special Trophy but were defeated 12–29 by Hull F.C. in the Yorkshire Cup Final, as well as being defeated 14–15 by Castleford in the Challenge Cup Final, consequently seeing the end of Hull Kingston Rovers' domination of English rugby league.
+Millward retired from the club at the end of the 1990–91 season, coinciding with its relegation to Division Two.

-In 1991 Roger, took the coaching job at Halifax, but was only there 17 months before resigning.
+Halifax R.L.F.C.

+In May 1991, Millward was appointed as coach of Halifax R.L.F.C., replacing incumbent coach Peter Roe in a two-year contract following the club's promotion to the First Division.
+Millward resigned from the club by mutual consent in December 1992 following a string of defeats, being replaced by Mal Reilly.

 Personal life

 Roger Millward lived in Kippax, near Leeds.
 He was employed as a Premises Manager by Royds Specialist Language College, near Rothwell Sports Centre.
 He attended rugby league matches, mainly those involving his home town club Castleford.
-Roger Millward was the cousin of the rugby league footballer, and coach, Brian Lockwood.
+Roger Millward was the cousin of the rugby league footballer and coach Brian Lockwood.

-In 2007 Millward had an operation to remove a cancerous growth in the jaw.
+In 2007 Millward had an operation to remove a cancerous growth in his jaw.